islamyounis/ETL-Python-Script-on-JSON-file/README.md

-# JSON-data-is-transformed-by-python-script-and-saved-as-a-CSV-file.
+# ETL Python Script that performs the ETL process of JSON Data

-a script transforms JSON files to a DataFrame and commit each file to a sperate CSV file
+An ETL Python script transforms JSON files to a DataFrame and commit each file to a sperate CSV file

 **Script details**